mph-/lcapy/doc/netlists.rst

    `GYname Np Nm Nip Nim R`

+- Mechanical spring:

+   `kname Np Nm k`

+   `kname Np Nm k u0` Here `u0` is the initial speed.
+If this is specified then the circuit is solved as an initial value problem.

+- Mechanical mass:

+   `mname Np Nm m`

+   `mname Np Nm m f0` Here `f0` is the initial force.
+If this is specified then the circuit is solved as an initial value problem.

+- Mechanical damper:

+   `rname Np Nm r`

 Np denotes the positive node; Np denotes the negative node.
 For two-port devices, Nip denotes the positive input node and Nim denotes the negative input node.
 Note, positive current flows from